SkafteNicki/dtu_mlops/pages/faq.md

 * For project days (see which days in the [time plan](timeplan.md)) you will need to agree with your project group that you are working from home.
 * We have limited TA resources and will be prioritizing students coming to campus for help.
-If you are attending online, feel free to ask questions on our Slack channel and we will help to the best of our ability.
+If you are attending online, feel free to ask questions on our Slack channel, and we will help to the best of our ability.

 Overall we try to support flexible learning as much as possible with some limitations.